gadjalin/glf90w/README.md

 In the same fashion, the C language is what is known as a pass-by-value language, whereas Fortran is pass-by-reference.
-This means that where the Fortran language can use subroutines and the `intent(out)` attribute to return values to the user through one of the rountine's input argument, the C language must ask the user for pointers.
+This means that where the Fortran language can use subroutines and the `intent(out)` attribute to return values to the user through one of the routine's input arguments, the C language must ask the user for pointers.
-On the other hand, this means that the output can be ignore by passing `NULL` to the C function (assuming it can handle this case), whereas something must be passed to the Fortran routine, unless the dummy argument is marked as `optional`.
+On the other hand, this means that the output can be ignored by passing `NULL` to the C function (assuming it can handle this case), whereas something must be passed to the Fortran routine, unless the dummy argument is marked as `optional`.

-There are a few GLFW functions that rely on this mechanic to return multiple values to the user, for example `glfwGetCursorPos` takes two `double*` to store the result, but these can be ignore by passing `NULL`.
+There are a few GLFW functions that rely on this mechanic to return multiple values to the user.
+For example `glfwGetCursorPos` takes two `double*` to store the result, but these can be ignored by passing `NULL`.
 To mimic this behaviour and allow the user to ignore certain return arguments, the arguments in question are marked as `optional` in the Fortran binding, so that
 doing: